LjcYounger/UnityAnimationPlayer_python/README.md

-# Unity Animation Preview for Python
+# Unity 2D Animation Player for Python

 These scripts allow you to play smooth 2D Unity animations in Python.